 Will buildings be thoroughly cleaned during this shutdown?

-During the shutdown, we will continue to conduct sanitization of classrooms and other high traffic areas and surfaces, as well as frequently handled/shared items such as computers, doorknobs, light switches and equipment.
-Deep cleaning of the buildings will be conducted in preparation for the return of students.
+During the shutdown, we will continue to conduct sanitization after every use of our facilities, including classrooms and other high traffic areas and surfaces, as well as frequently handled/shared items such as computers, doorknobs, light switches and equipment after each use.
+Deep cleaning of the buildings will be conducted in preparation for the return of students in the fall.